Song

 How much did Yesterday make in total?

-Yesterday does not have a public lifetime total, so this page stays focused on modeled annual earnings instead of claiming an audited career total.
+Yesterday does not have a public lifetime total, so the estimate stays focused on modeled annual earnings instead of claiming an audited career total.

 How much does Yesterday make per stream?